Which website platform is right for you?

 When choosing a Content Management System, you have two main options: Open Source or Proprietary systems.

 Open Source systems are freely shared with the community.
 The idea is that Open Source code is intended to be collaborative, and that improvements should be available to the community.
 On the other hand, Proprietary is software or source code which is not shared with the public at large, it’s generally developed for profit (as a business model).
 Proprietary software may be updated or improved, but it is done by the developers who own the code.

 Open Source Systems

-Proprietary systemshave a less steep learning curve and tend to be more user-friendly because they offer more pre-designed options for users to choose from.
-You don’t have to worry about mowing the lawn (site maintenance) or keeping a security system up to date (managing security), but for this convenience you’ll pay a monthly fee.
+Proprietary systems have a less steep learning curve and tend to be more user-friendly because they offer more pre-designed options for users to choose from.
+You don’t have to worry about mowing the lawn (site maintenance) or keeping a security system up-to-date (managing security), but for this convenience, you’ll pay a monthly fee.
 You also have less control over the functionality and look of your website – no painting or new appliances, for you!
 Many business owners don’t feel the need to tweak the look and feel of their website because the pre-designed templates function well and are aesthetically pleasing.
-However, the downside of this simplicity is that the the code on these beautiful templates can be on the clunky side and, as a result, they don’t always rank well in terms of SEO.
+However, the downside of this simplicity is that the code on these beautiful templates can be on the clunky side and, as a result, they don’t always rank well in terms of SEO.